DLinIoTedge/dltrainBook/Edge/J7app/README.md

 [Demo ](https://youtube.com/shorts/wZ3P_CQm-F4 ) is showing how nursery student is using J7app to learn writing.

-# Step 11:  Update Deep Learning Networks Model in Android Device
+# Step 11:  Update DL Model in Android Device

 Send2Phone is an application in Host machine and also in Android phone.
 Mentioned Send2Phone is tranfer "tranined CNN or NN model from Host machine to Android Device.